scg-unibe-ch/ese2019-team5/docs/Biweekly Report 2.md

 -	Update Profile and Change Password
 -	Create EventServices and display them as a list

+Considering that the next step needs often adjustments to the database it would be very annoying to just go as it was with an database dump that everyone has to import in to their own locally hosted database.
+So I researched how we could avoid this.
+The problem is, that  there just isn't a free webhost for Postgresql but the Google Cloud Service (normally targeted at businesses) gives you when singing up a budget you can use.
+This generous budget combined with our very small requirements for the server allows us to use this service for the next 3 months for free.
+And since this course ends in december anyway this seems like the perfect soulution.

 ###### Frontend:
 We get along much better with the technologies and we are more efficient when searching for solutions for our problems.